 Sometimes, I scare people with how I handle things.
 Maybe it is a holdover from my emotionally repressed youth, but I like to be very present with my feelings.
 When I am upset, I cry very hard for however long it takes, write something neurotic and sad, then write something angry, and then move on.
 Again, it scares people, but it works for me and usually I can move on from things very quickly and with relative ease because I’ve allowed myself to be unafraid to fully process my feelings.
 Yet, this particular situation, unlike any other I have ever encountered, has been very difficult for me, and for whatever reason, I handled it differently than I have any other problem in my life.
 This was a mistake.

 I took zero personal days when it first happened because I was afraid to sit alone with my feelings.
-I wrote a small something about it on my blog, but nothing too personal.
 I drove myself crazy with projects around the house to keep my hands and mind occupied.
 I went to FinCon and pretended everything was OK, and while I don’t regret that decision, it was just easier to keep pretending upon my return home.
 I am paying for this now, three months later, when I should be close to fully healed and I’m still hurt and angry, because I was too busy in October/November assuring myself that everything was alright.

 Normally when I haven’t liked something about my life, I rebooted it.
 I moved to Atlanta, then I moved to New York, then I moved back again, but I can’t do that this time.
 I bought a house, have a job I actually like, and adore the friends I’ve made here (I had 40 people come to my housewarming, and I felt really loved and popular. seriously!)
 I have to stay here and mine through my feelings and make things work, not only because I should, but because I want to.
 I’m still a long way from where I want to be when it comes to coping with this overwhelming grief.